icegrappa/grave_out_showcase/README.md

 This build creates player settings in your Windows registry ("Windows Prefs") and stores test save data in AppData/Roaming/.grave.
 The save functionality is currently for development purposes only and may not work reliably.

+**Error**
+There is a problem with UnauthorizedAccessException: Access to the path 'C:\Users\AppData\Roaming\.grave' is denied.
+Network Objects like chest and doors can't be loaded.

 **Important Extraction Instructions**